 The data in this report was compiled using the most recent information available at the time of publication.
 No guarantees are made as to the accuracy of the data.
+This report shall not be construed as providing legal opinion or advice.
+Changes or additions to legislation made during the 2023 legislative session are not reflected in this version.

 Please report any errors or omissions to Chris Cavanaugh of Magellan Strategy Group at ccavanaugh@magellanstrategy.com.